gibsonma/sim-cyborg/README.md

 ###To Run tests:
 Open [server]:3000/SpecRunner.html in a browser and the results of all present tests will be displayed on the screen.
 Source code is found in /src and the specifications for the tests themselves are found in /spec.
+[server] here refers to where you have deployed the project.
+Generally a url like http://localhost:3000 will suffice to load up the index page.

 ##Week 0
 Feature - Displaying global variables